 Return to Education Libraries

-Some are beginning to question the politically correct notion that our educational system should prepare most students for college.
+Some are beginning to question the politically correct notion of our educational system should prepare most students for college.
 These feelings are prompted by economic information.
 The Department of Labor Fall 2000 Occupational Outlook Quarterly page 9 reports the two decades ending in 2008 accumulated an over supply of almost three million college graduates.
 These people did not have jobs requiring a college degree.
-Editor's Note: 4/12/17: Sometime during the Obama Administration OOQ reports indicating college make a measurable economic and academic effect were removed.
+Editor's Note: 4/12/17: Sometime during the Obama Administration this OUR report indicating college often does not make a measurable economic or academic effect were removed.
 Reporting on the subject was discontinued.

 When making an investment, whether in education, capital equipment, or the stock market, one should consider the potential income from the investment and the risk associated with success.
 Lester C. Thurow, former Dean of the MIT Sloan School of Management feels "Education is a very lumpy investment where often there is little or no payoff from having a little bit more." ..."There are big returns to the first years of education (the education where one gains literacy) and big payoffs to the last years of education (a college or graduate degree where one distinguishes oneself from the pack) but only small payoffs to those years of education that move the individual from somewhat below average to somewhat above average"1 The Class of 1993: One Year After Graduation, a U.S. Department of Labor study revealed 56% of those working had jobs requiring a bachelor's degree, 75% had jobs related to their major and 72% felt their job had career potential.
 A follow-up study, Four years after graduation: The class of 1993 showed those having jobs requiring a bachelor's degree increased to 62%, those having jobs related to their major decreased to 55%, and those feeling their job had career potential decreased to 55%.
 For a complete summary of these studies visit Not All College Majors Are Created Equal.